Frequently asked questions

 Birth control costs money both to make and supply.
 Our subscription fee means we can continue offering another hormone-free birth control option.
 If you live in the US, you can now get your Natural Cycles subscription reimbursed through your insurance provider.

 We offer two subscription options: either an annual or a monthly subscription.
-Click here for pricing.
+Click here to find the right subscription option for you.
 We also offer a free demo mode once you have downloaded the app so you can get a feel for using Natural Cycles before committing to a subscription.
 Download the app for iOS here and download for Android here.

 Yes!
 For our US users, Natural Cycles subscriptions are eligible for reimbursement through your FSA/HSA program.
 Simply sign up for Natural Cycles as you normally would, and request an itemized receipt at checkout.
 This PDF receipt should have all the information needed for reimbursement.
 Simply download the PDF and share it with your employer.